 Although Australia’s political parties and Australian governments look to the modernization of the Australian economy to cope with fluctuating commodity prices, the political debate has also focused on job creation.
 The following quotes reflect the previous analysis of the work agenda in Australia:

 Well, I certainly have an enormous amount of respect for the people who are out there having a go.
 They are the backbone of any society.
-They are certainly the backbone of any strong economy. (former prime minister Tony Abbott, 2015)
+They are certainly the backbone of any strong economy.
+(Former prime minister Tony Abbott, 2015)

 When [deputy prime minister Barnaby] Joyce talked about jobs and growth it was in the context of specific infrastructure projects.
 The construction of dams.
 Building a second airport in Sydney.
 The need to proceed quickly with a Melbourne-to-Brisbane inland railway.
 Trendy stuff about innovation, even defence projects, hardly got a look in, because it was not seen as connecting with the daily lives of people in the regions.
 (Oakes, 2016)

-We gotta [sic] think of the carpenters, the plumbers, the farmhands who won’t get a degree and they are paying taxes [for students to go to university] (Tehan, 2017).
+We gotta [sic] think of the carpenters, the plumbers, the farmhands who won’t get a degree and they are paying taxes [for students to go to university].
+(Tehan, 2017)

 The notion of the ‘real’ Australian worker being involved in manual labour, or at least working in the resources or agricultural industries, is still strong in contemporary political discourse, with the ‘tradie’, a kind of urban bushman, still embodying what it means to be an Australian worker in popular and political discourse.